 The proposed facility will be located on existing joint utility pole in the public ROW within the R-1/S-91/DR Zoning District.
 Small cell technology requires sites to be much closer together than larger macro sites.
 These sites are not meant to increase the coverage of an area but to assist with unloading traffic from the macro site network to provide increased data speeds and decrease dropped calls for the surrounding residences and transient traffic.
 As such, small cell facilities are frequently located in residential neighborhoods where data traffic is high.
-Though the WTF Ordinance requires applicants to demonstrate the need for wireless facilities through the submittal of propagation maps and alternative analyses, wireless providers have a state mandated right to place their facilities in the public ROW (California Public Utilities Code Section 7901), and recent legal developments indicate that wireless providers are not required to consider alternatives outside of the ROW, nor prove the need for their facilities when they are located in the right-of-way.
-Consequently, the County's ability to request information demonstrating the need for proposed facilities in the public ROW is limited.
+Adopted before the advent of small cell technology, Section 6412.2.B of the WTF Ordinance was written to limit the proliferation of macro cell towers in residential areas unless no other feasible alternative site existed.
+Recent State and Federal laws, however, have preempted many sections of the WTF Ordinance.
+PUC Section 7901, which states that wireless providers have a state mandated right to place their facilities in the public right-of-way, in conjunction with recent legal developments indicate that wireless providers are not required to consider alternatives outside of the right-of-way, nor prove the need for their facilities (i.e., propagation maps) when they are located in the right-of-way.
+Consequently, the County's ability to request information demonstrating the need for proposed facilities in the public right-of-way is limited.
 As such, propagation maps and the 2.5-mile alternative site analyses were not submitted for this project (see below for further discussion).